dart-lang/site-www/src/_guides/language/extension-methods.md

 ## Implementing generic extensions

 Extensions can have generic type parameters.
-For example, here’s some code that extends the built-in `List<T>` type with a getter, an operator, and a method:
+For example, here's some code that extends the built-in `List<T>` type with a getter, an operator, and a method:

 <?code-excerpt "extension_methods/lib/fancylist.dart"?>